-Gel Permeation Chromatography (GPC) is a powerful technique which provides a direct measurement of molecular weight, a critical property in characterizing natural and synthetic polymers.
-There is no universal GPC system with the capability to separate every polymer based exclusively on size, so how do you choose the correct column tailored specifically for your sample?
+Gel Permeation Chromatography (GPC) is a powerful technique that provides a direct measurement of molecular weight, a critical property in characterizing natural and synthetic polymers.
+There is no universal GPC system with the capability to separate every polymer-based exclusively on size, so how do you choose the correct column tailored specifically for your sample?

 Choosing a Mobile Phase

 It all starts with the mobile phase.
 What is your sample polymer soluble in?
 A polymer that is insoluble cannot be analyzed by GPC, making solvent selection paramount.
 For an efficient GPC separation based only on size, the optimal solvent should be strong enough to minimize the sample-column interaction.

 Don’t Sacrifice on Resolution

 When choosing GPC columns, it is essential to decide on the level of resolution desired for your samples and standards.
 Remember the golden rule: resolution and separation efficiency increases directly with the column’s volume (pore volume).
 The length and internal diameter (ID) of each column should be carefully considered prior to purchasing any column set.
 We would suggest:

 - Using a longer column, or multiple columns in series (two 30 cm in series vs. one 30 cm column)¹